vertica/VerticaPy/docs/source/examples_business_movies.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_movies_filmtv_complete_model_predict.html

-Since a score can't be greater than 10 or less than 0, we need to adjust the 'unbiased_vote'.
+Since a score can't be greater than 10 or less than 0, we need to adjust the ``unbiased_vote``.

 .. ipython:: python